harshshurutech/nofrills/README.md

 # nofrills
-A minimalist Markdown slideshow generator
+A minimalist Markdown slideshow generator that works!

 ## Usage